 42. Visit a dinosaur museum – You will want to check out our list of 13 Fabulous Places to See Dinosaurs to find one near you.

-43. Outdoor theater - Outdoor plays are a great way to get some culture during the summer months.
+43. Outdoor theater – Outdoor plays are a great way to get some culture during the summer months.
 We are still watching to see if these will open in time for Summer shows.
-In northern Utah, the Scera Outdoor Theater in Orem is amazing and in southern Utah, the Tuacahn can't be beat.
+In northern Utah, the Scera Outdoor Theater in Orem is fun and in southern Utah, Tuacahn can't be beat.

 44. Learn something new – Summer is a great time to learn something new.
 Take tennis lessons, learn how to sew or learn to cook a new recipe.